3D-e-Chem/knime-sygma/README.md

 Tests for the node are in `tests/src` directory.
 Tests can be executed with `mvn verify`, they will be run in a separate KNIME environment.
 Test results will be written to `test/target/surefire-reports` directory.
+Code coverage reports (html+xml) can be found in the `tests/target/jacoco/report/` directory.

 ### Unit tests